 Social Entrepreneurship and Eco-park Development (SEED) aims to be the first integrated social playground for innovative and inclusive solutions to social challenges.
 These seven container restaurants along Tebing Lane are under SEED.
-What is interesting is that these restaurants offer jobs to the marginalized, raise awareness for sustainability and encourage mindfulness.
-The food that are available here ranges from local delights to foreign food.
+What is interesting is that these restaurants offer jobs to the marginalised, raise awareness for sustainability and encourage mindfulness.
+The food that is available here ranges from local delights to foreign food.
 Furthermore, the ambience is relaxing and soothing, especially during the evenings where there will be live bands playing.
 You can also take nice Instagram-worthy shots here with the containers.
 These are the seven restaurants:

 - Pump Station 1965